art4711/bmap_find/README.md

 and went down (backtracking as necessary).
 But the recursion shows us that it's equally valid to start at the bitmap level and let the recursion handle going back to the top level if it thinks it's necessary.
-At this moment I the difference between the two approaches hasn't been tested, the recursion just made "start at 0 and backtrack as necessary" the more natural implementation.
+At this point the difference between the two approaches hasn't been tested, the recursion just made "start at 0 and backtrack as necessary" the more natural implementation.